 3. To offender – call a spade a spade.
 Don’t make excuses for the person.
 If it was wrong or hurtful, admit that.
 There is a saying, “We must convict before we can forgive.”

-1. Survey the damage (like Nehemiah did of damaged walls of Jerusalem).
+1. Survey the damage (like Nehemiah did of damaged walls of Jerusalem).3.
+Share Your Honest Feelings With God.

 2. Make a list.
 General bad feelings toward someone are almost always the accumulation of a lot of offenses.
 Blanket forgiveness is not very effective.
 Must be specific and address each item one by one.

-1. Allow God into depth of your pain = intimacy with God.
+1. Allow God into depth of your pain = intimacy with God.4.
+Identify the Losses (Debts).

 2. More honest relationship with Him (Example: David).